Masai Mara

 Day Three: Lake Nakuru – Masai Mara

-Embark on an action filled evening game drive as you explore the most famous wildlife reserve.
-The world renowned Masai Mara is famed for the millions of wildebeest, gazelles and zebras that cross the Mara river forming the wildebeest migration spectacle.
-Dinner and overnight at the at a budget tented camp.
+Engage in an exhilarating evening game drive as you discover the renowned wildlife reserve.
+The illustrious Masai Mara is celebrated for the vast herds of wildebeest, gazelles, and zebras that traverse the Mara River, creating the spectacular wildebeest migration.
+Dinner and overnight accommodations will be provided at a budget tented camp.

 Day Four: Masai Mara

-Today we will have a full day game drive; after waking up you will converge at the dining area for your full breakfast.
-Your safari guide will liaise with the cook so as to organize for your picnic lunches.
+Today, we will embark on a comprehensive game drive.
+Following your awakening, you will gather in the dining area for a hearty breakfast.
+Your safari guide will coordinate with the cook to arrange your picnic lunches.

-Spend the whole day game viewing which includes a visit to the Mara river where you will find crocodiles lazing around.
-One has the option to visit the Masai village or go for an early balloon ride at an extra cost.
-Another option is to return to the camp by four o’clock and after having a cup of coffee or tea head out for an escorted walking safari with a masai warrior.
-Dinner and overnight at a budget tented camp.
+You will spend the entire day engaged in game viewing, which includes a visit to the Mara river, where you will observe crocodiles basking in the sun.
+There is an option to visit a Masai village or take an early morning balloon ride at an additional fee.
+Dinner and overnight accommodations will be provided at a budget tented camp.

 Day Five: Masai Mara – Lake Naivasha

-The lake is at the highest point of all the lakes within the Rift valley, stands at 1800 meters above sea level and it is a freshwater lake.
-The lake has schools of hippos and abundant bird life most notably the fish eagle.
-Dinner and overnight at Fish Eagle Camp.
+Lake Naivasha is situated at the highest elevation among all lakes in the Rift Valley.
+Besides that, the lake reaches an altitude of 1,800 meters above sea level and is classified as a freshwater lake.
+It is home to numerous hippos and a diverse array of bird species, particularly the fish eagle.
+Guests will enjoy dinner and an overnight stay at Fish Eagle Camp.

 Day Six: Lake Naivasha – Nairobi

-After a scrumptious breakfast; proceed to hell’s gate park; on arrival your driver guide will introduce you to your adventure guide.
+Following a delightful breakfast, you will proceed to Hell’s Gate National Park.
+Upon your arrival, your driver guide will introduce you to your adventure guide.

-The hot springs and a fabulous scenic landscape besides the diverse wildlife are just incredible.
-Walk back to pick your bikes and cycle back to the park entrance.
-Hot lunch at a hotel in Naivasha; depart afterwards and journey back to Nairobi arriving in the afternoon.
-Drop off at a hotel or the airport where your Kenya budget safari ends.
+The hot springs, stunning landscapes and diverse wildlife are truly remarkable.
+Afterwards, you will return to collect your bikes and cycle back to the park entrance.
+A hot lunch will be served at a hotel in Naivasha, after which you will depart for Nairobi, to arrive in the afternoon.
+Finally, your guide will drop you off at either a hotel or the airport, marking the conclusion of your Kenya budget safari.

 End of services.